codejsha/kafka-clickstream/README.md

 The demo is composed of the following applications:

+- clickstream-consumer-app: A Kafka consumer application that read the data from Kafka topics.
+The application is written in Java and uses the [Spring for Apache Kafka](https://spring.io/projects/spring-kafka).
 - clickstream-streams-app: A Kafka Streams application that processes the clickstream data and writes the results to a Kafka topic.
 The application is written in Java and uses the [Spring for Apache Kafka](https://spring.io/projects/spring-kafka).